cdeil/astropy/docs/vo/samp/example_table_image.rst

 * `TOPCAT <http://www.star.bris.ac.uk/~mbt/topcat/>`_, which is a tool to explore tabular data.
-* `SAO Ds9 <http://hea-www.harvard.edu/RD/ds9>`_, which is an image
+* `SAO Ds9 <http://ds9.si.edu/>`_, which is an image
   visualization tool, which can also overplot catalogs.
 * `Aladin Desktop <http://aladin.u-strasbg.fr>`_, which is another tool that can visualize images and catalogs.

-TOPCAT and Aladin will run a SAMP Hub is none is found, so for the following examples you can either start up one of these applications first, or you can start up the `astropy.vo.samp` hub.
+TOPCAT and Aladin will run a SAMP Hub if none is found, so for the following examples you can either start up one of these applications first, or you can start up the `astropy.vo.samp` hub.
 You can start this using the following command::